su2code/su2code.github.io/_tutorials/design_features/Inc_Turbulent_Bend_Opt/Inc_Turbulent_Bend_Opt.md

 ## Resources

-You can find the resources for this tutorial in the folder [incompressible_flow/Inc_Turbulent_Bend](https://github.com/su2code/Tutorials/tree/master/incompressible_flow/Inc_Turbulent_Bend) and the respective subfolders.
-Note that the setup used in this tutorial uses a pipe bend with a shorter pipe lenght before and after the bend to reduce the computing time.
-We have also merged all wall boundaries and all symmetry planes into one wall boundary and one symemtry plane.
+You can find the resources for this tutorial in the folder [design/Inc_Turbulent_Bend_Wallfunctions](https://github.com/su2code/Tutorials/tree/master/design/Inc_Turbulent_Bend_Wallfunctions) and the respective subfolders.
+Note that the setup used in this tutorial uses a pipe bend with a shorter pipe length before and after the bend to reduce the computing time.
+We have also merged all wall boundaries and all symmetry planes into one wall boundary and one symmetry plane.
 The gmsh file is provided in the repository so you can create your own pipe bend(s) with it.

 ## 1. Basic setup of FFD box and FADO
 Usually, designs are created with a CAD tool.
 These designs are then discretized into a computational mesh for CFD analysis.
 When optimizing a design, we usually only have the discretized mesh available.
 We could manipulate the mesh nodes directly but this usually does not lead to very smooth deformations.
 Instead we modify our mesh using FFD boxes.
 The nodes of the FFD box are moved according to the design sensitivities, and the mesh nodes inside the FFD box are then smoothly deformed using Bezier curves (default) or B-splines.